Hyuna13/AlarmClock/README.md

 # AlarmClock

-+ Building Alarm Clock using JavaScript
++ Building Alarm Clock by using JavaScript
 + Inspired by CodingNepal